In this blog, we will quickly walk you through a 5 step process that will help you plan a successful ERP solution implementation.

 Also, during the pilot testing, management has to gauge enough that they follow best practices and if needed must un-follow unconventional methods.

 During implementation, user acceptance is important.
 You also want to make sure your IT team is trained well enough to handle any tech problem that may come up down the line.
 Moreover, your system would call your attention for timely upgrades and general maintenance!

 And once your system has been well tested and configured, you can go live.

 Here’s a final go-live checklist for you:

-- Confirm and take-in the hardware synchronization if needed.
+- Confirm and synchronize the hardware if needed.

-- Test all the final reports like business reports and accounting reports.
+- Test all the final reports such as business and accounting reports.

 - Confirm accuracy of data migration.

 - Confirm all technical and other functional tests